Bee and Bear

 Linework is usually the second stage of a children’s book project for me.
 Prior to this, I produce scamped pages, showing rough dimensions and character placements for each spread in the book.
 After author approval, I move onto the detailed linework as shown above.

-Usually I complete the linework stage simply in black and white, however in this project I wanted the black tones to be used sparingly for the eyes and fill of Bear’s nose to emphasise these.
-So I created the linework for Bee and Bear using base tones from the colours that would ultimately be used for the character or environment.
+For Bee and Bear I went straight to the linework stage, and also approached doing this differently too.
+Usually, I complete the linework stage simply in black and white, however in this project I wanted the black tones to be used sparingly for the eyes and fill of Bear’s nose to emphasise these.
+So I created the linework using base tones from the colours that would ultimately be used for the characters and environment within the story.

 Colour Work

-Stage 3 of the project is the colour work, following author approval of the linework.
-The pages were inked digitally using Procreate on the iPad Pro, and its huge range of digital brushes; primarily Gouache and pencil for this project.
+Stage three of any children’s book project (but stage two for this one!) is the colour work, following author approval of the linework.
+The pages were inked digitally using Procreate on the iPad Pro, and its huge range of digital brushes; primarily Gouache and pencil for this book.